Do I have the time and organizational skills to aide my student in succeeding in their education?

 Can my child take a course at a public school?

 Contact the school district office of your residence to get their policies on accepting home schooled students into certain courses, and any requirements that may be expected.
 Find your local School District Office.
 ARS 15-802.01 The statue states: “ Section A. Notwithstanding any other law, a child who resides within the attendance area of a public school and who is instructed at home shall be allowed to try out for interscholastic activities on behalf of the public school in the same manner as a pupil who is enrolled in that public school.
 Registration, age eligibility requirements, fees, insurance, transportation, physical condition, qualifications, responsibilities, event schedules, standards of behavior and performance policies for home schooled students shall be consistent with those policies established for students enrolled in that public school.
 The individual providing the primary instruction of a child who is instructed at home shall submit written verification that provides: 1.
 Whether the student is receiving a passing grade in each course or subject being taught.
 2. Whether the student is maintaining satisfactory progress towards advancement or promotion.
 Section B. A child who is instructed at home and who was previously enrolled in a school shall be ineligible to participate in interscholastic activities for the remainder of the school year during which the child was enrolled in a school.”

 How does my child get a high school diploma/GED?

 In order to obtain an accredited diploma, you need to use an accredited online or correspondence program.
 After the student has completed the program, a diploma will be issued to the student.
-For a listing of accredited programs, please refer to our Homeschool Resource Directory, as there are a couple of programs listed there.
 For more programs, or to check on the accreditation of a specific program, call the NCA Commission on Accreditation and School Improvement at 1-800-525-9517.